SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_microsd/README.md

 ![Flow](image/workflow.png)

 Use a terminal program, such as the Console that is integrated into Simplicity Studio or a third-party tool terminal like Tera Term to receive the logs from the virtual COM port.
+Make sure that A pull-up resistor (e.g., 100k) is placed on the MISO.
 You should expect a similar output to the one below.

 ![testing_format](image/testing.png)